dannemk1/CovidPrep/README.md

 _disclaimer_ this project is not complete

 # Data
-this is where my data goes
+this is where my data goes once I have created clean tables

 # Code
 I am going to add code here